abcxyz/guardian/cli.md

 * **-github-token="string"** - The GitHub access token to make GitHub API calls.
 This value is automatically set on GitHub Actions.
 This option can also be specified with the GITHUB_TOKEN environment variable.
+* **-github-pull-request-number="100"** - The GitHub pull request number associated with this apply.
+Only one of pull-request-number and commit-sha can be given.
+The default value is "0".

 ### Retry Options